 Open Access refers to the free access to scholarly literature on the Internet in order to make it freely accessible and reusable for everyone, free of charge and ideally without any technical or legal barriers.
 Open licences such as Creative Commons licences guarantee reusability.

-As a signatory to the Berlin Declaration, TU Wien is committed to promote open access to scientific knowledge and supports open access publishing as set out within the strategic guidelines of an open access policy open access policy.
+As a signatory to the Berlin Declaration, TU Wien is committed to providing open access to scientific knowledge and promotes open access publishing under the strategic guidelines of its open access policy.

 Maximum reception through open access e-books and print edition

 TU Wien Academic Press uses open access e-books as the standard format to assist all researchers in disseminating their scientific publications in the best way possible in accordance with TU Wien’s open access policy.

 Publication as an e-book (Diamond Open Access), which is free of charge for authors and editors, offers an attractive publication opportunity for all members of TU Wien – be they doctoral students, project staff or members of the academic and artistic staff.
 The production of book publications that are made available for download for free and that are protected by license guarantees the authors a maximum probability of reception and citation.
 Print versions of books are available as an additional option where they play a role depending on the subject or publication.